walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 # Classifying Texts

 "Supervised classification is all well and good, but how does this relate to text analysis?
-I'm going to go back to googling for cat images."
+I'm going to go back to googling for animal photos."

 Stop right there!
 We've got one ready to go for you: